 Buyers should also be mindful that most hotspot reports will be significantly out of alignment as the property market has experienced rapid changes since the Federal election in mid-May.

 "We're operating within an extremely different market than the one in operation prior to the Federal election.
 The market has two distinct speeds with some property types attracting crowds at auction while different property in the same suburb needs significant discounts to achieve a sale," said Beck-Mewing.

 "The new market conditions mean that buyers should be particularly careful to conduct independent research in order to make informed decisions as investing success comes when you're one step ahead of the pack, not following a potentially fabricated trend," Ms. Beck-Mewing said.

-Debra Beck-Mewing is the founder of The Property Frontline and CEO of Crave Property Advisory.
-She has more than 20 years' experience in property investing Australia-wide and has used a range of strategies to build her property portfolio including renovating, granny flats, sub-division and development.
-Debra is a skilled property strategist, and a master in sourcing properties that have multiple uses and multiple exit strategies.
+Debra Beck-Mewing is the Founder and CEO of The Property Frontline.
+She has more than 20 years' experience in property investing, Australia-wide and has used a range of strategies to build her property portfolio including renovating, granny flats, sub-division and development.
+Debra is skilled in identifying development opportunities, and sourcing properties that have multiple uses and multiple exit strategies.
 She is a Qualified Property Investment Advisor, licensed real estate agent and also holds a Bachelor of Commerce and Master of Business.
 As a passionate advocate for increasing transparency in the property and wealth industries, Debra is a popular speaker on these topics.
 She is also an author, podcast host, Editor in Chief of Property Portfolio Magazine and participates on numerous committees including the Property Owners' Association.